 About Fitch Ratings Inc.

-At some point in their life, a person is responsible for buying insurance to protect their home, car or even their families from an untimely death.
-But picking the right company in today’s modern world is more than just the lowest possible price, a funny television commercial, or a fancy sky rise building in a major city.
+And they do so in impressive fashion with thoughtful and engaging marketing.
+But picking the right company in today’s modern world entails more than just the lowest possible price, a funny television commercial, or a fancy sky rise building in a major city.

 |AAA (Exceptionally Strong)||BB+, BB, BB- (Moderately Weak)|